SwitchCraftCC/sc-docs/src/features/switchmarket.md

 ## FAQ

 #### Can I bid anonymously?
-Yes, by bidding with `/switchmarket bid <listing> <amount> anonymous` (add `anonymous` at the end), your bid will be kept private.
+Depending on the auction, you may be able to bid anonymously.
+The auction page will specify if anonymous bidding is not allowed.
+If it is, run `/switchmarket bid <listing> <amount> anonymous` (add `anonymous` at the end), and your bid will be kept private.
 Your name will not be shown on the auction page, and your name will be replaced with "Anonymous" in the Discord logs. **However:** if you win the auction, when the claim is transferred to you, you will publicly become the owner of that claim.

 #### Can I see a list of my current bids?
 Yes, by running `/switchmarket bids` in-game.
 This will list all of your current bids on active auctions.